DenverArtMuseum/tokio-ueyama/content/wwii-amache.md

 [^16]: See Delphine Hirasuna, *The Art of Gaman: Arts and Crafts from the Japanese American Internment Camps, 1942–1946* (Berkeley, CA: Ten Speed Press, 2005), 7; and Harvey, 57.
 Family member David Hirai, who knew Ueyama, remembered that, when asked about the camp, Ueyama did not want to talk about it and said that they had made the best of it.
 Conversation with author, April 2024.

 [^17]: Black-and-white photographs of Ueyama’s Amache portraits show that a variety of sitters, both Japanese and Caucasian, sat for him and, presumably, his classes.
-See red scrapbook, Bunkado collection.
+See red scrapbook, Collection of Bunkado.

 [^18]: “Granada (Amache) Relocation Center Colorado,” in *Report to the President: Japanese-American Internment Sites Preservation* (US Department of the Interior, 2001), https://www.nps.gov/parkhistory/online_books/internment/reporta3.htm.